Formulas and variables explained

 • [var_yourvarname] points to a variable.
 The concept of variables is explained further down in this guide.

-Creating a size formula to multiply width and height with a unit price
+Creating a size formula to multiply length and width by a unit price

-Now that we know what codes we can use inside a formula, let’s circle back to our example product from earlier and create a formula to multiply a custom width and height with a unit price.
+Now that we know how formulas work, let’s circle back to our example product from earlier and create a formula to multiply the length and width by a unit price.

-We’ve created two number fields: width and height.
-Only the “height” field should have the “pricing” option enabled.
+We’ve created two number fields: length and width.
+Only the “width” field should have the “pricing” option enabled.
 The formula used to calculate the price is:

 • We multiply this with the unit price for a square centimeter: 0.005 .